 building a guitar fit for a king

 In the fall of 1970, Albert King played the Ann Arbor Blues Festival in Michigan.
-Among the thousands of spectators at the event was Dan Erlewine, an Ann Arbor “townie,” guitar repairman, aspiring blues guitarist, and – for the weekend of the festival – a stagehand.
+Among the thousands of spectators at the event was Dan Erlewine, an Ann Arbor “townie,” guitar repairman, aspiring blues guitarist, and for that weekend, a stagehand.

 “When Albert played, I was supposed to be his backup guitarist,” Erlewine recalled.
-“But I chickened out, big-time, and my friend, Pat O’Daugherty, took my place.”
-Those familiar with King know he was at the height of his power and playing in 1970.
-“It truly was like being in the presence of a king!”
-Erlewine recalled.
+“But I chickened out, big-time, and my friend, Pat O’Daugherty, took my place.
+Those familiar with King know he was at the height of his power and playing at that time, and it truly was like being in the presence of a king!”

 The next fall, King returned to Ann Arbor to play the Canterbury Coffeehouse.
 There, Erlewine approached him about building a true left-handed V.

 “I told him I had 125-year-old black walnut I bought in 1965,” he said.
 “In true hippie – and probably inappropriate – fashion, I described the wood as being ‘the same color as your skin.’
-Of course, I meant that as a compliment, which Albert must have realized, because he came to my shop the next day to have me measure his ’59 Gibson Flying V – the original Lucy.”
+Of course, I meant that as a compliment, which Albert must have realized, because he came to my shop the next day to have me measure the original Lucy – his ’59 Gibson Flying V.”

-What sort of notes did you make on the sheet?
+What sort of notes did you make on the guitar?

 Stuff like “flat-wound G string,” “Black-Diamond ‘Silver’ strings,” and “D, G, D, G, B, E tuning.”
 Unbeknownst to me until that time, Albert didn’t use standard tuning.
 He tuned a whole step low, plus he tuned the low E and A strings another whole step, producing C, F, C, F, A, D. However, either Albert was not tuned a whole step low that day or I was confused, because I notated his tuning as D, G, D, G, B, E which reflects a step higher.